Blade Runner 2049 Director Denis Villeneuve Would 'Love to work with Daniel' on Future Bond Movie

 “The thing is I don’t know about that, but listen,” he said.
 “Daniel Craig is a very inspiring actor and I had some contact and the thing is that I’m busy right now doing ‘Dune.’
 But, I will say to have the privilege to work with him it would be a dream.
 I would love to work with Daniel and a Bond movie for me would be a treat.
 It’s a matter of timing, I guess.”

 The director is clearly interested in the opportunity, but it seems unlikely given his busy schedule.
 With production over on Blade Runner 2049, he’s now fully committed to the remake of Dune, another classic sci-fi series.
-He’s been tied to the franchise since official confirmation early this year, and touted it then as a ‘dream job’.
+He’s been tied to the franchise since official confirmation early this year, and touted it then as a “dream job.”
 Villeneuve was previously reported as the favorite of three directors for Bond 25, so the position could now be open to the others.

 Yann Demange is allegedly one of those, known for his work on television series Top Boy, and more recently ’71, a critically acclaimed action-thriller about a British soldier.
 The other option appears to be David Mackenzie, who directed Hell or High Water.
 Both would be fitting for the franchise, with plenty of experience in action direction.
 However, they’re also working on other projects, Demange on White Boy Rick with Matthew McConaughey, and Mackenzie on Outlaw King and Gemstone.